aspose-html/aspose-html-reference-tutorials/html/english/java/_index.md

 Learn how to convert HTML content to various image formats, including BMP, GIF, JPEG, PNG, and TIFF, using Aspose.HTML for Java.
 This comprehensive tutorial will equip you with the skills needed for efficient document processing, enabling you to create high‑quality images from your HTML documents.

 ## Conversion – HTML to Other Formats
-Aspose.HTML for Java makes it a breeze to convert HTML to various other formats, including PDF, MHTML, XPS, Markdown, SVG, and more.
+Aspose.HTML for Java makes it a breeze to convert HTML to various other formats, including PDF, MHTML, XPS, Markdown (save html as markdown), SVG, and more.
 This tutorial will guide you through the process, ensuring high‑quality document conversions with ease.

 ## Converting Between EPUB and Image Formats
 Effortlessly convert EPUB files to multiple image formats using Aspose.HTML for Java.
 This step‑by‑step guide simplifies the conversion process, allowing you to perform seamless conversions between EPUB and various image formats.